Ellison's latest bid to rebuild his office's criminal division stalled in Legislature

 - Oops!Something went wrong.Please try again later.

-Minnesota Attorney General Keith Ellison, whose office is increasingly being asked to lead police prosecutions, is again meeting legislative resistance in his bid to build up his office's criminal division.
+Minnesota Attorney General Keith Ellison, whose office is increasingly being asked to lead police prosecutions, is again meeting legislative resistance in his bid to build up the state's criminal division.

-Yet that ask went unanswered despite a late push from House Democrats to include the funding in the compromise state government finance bill on the verge of passage.
+Yet that request went unanswered despite a late push from House Democrats to include the funding in the compromise state government finance bill that's on the verge of passage.

 Ellison attracted national attention this year when his office — relying largely on the work of multiple pro-bono attorneys — won a conviction in Hennepin County after prosecuting Derek Chauvin for the murder of George Floyd.
 Chauvin, who will be sentenced Friday, is only the second Minnesota police officer convicted of murder and the first to be convicted after being prosecuted by the Minnesota Attorney General's Office.

 That success has not come without complications.
-Ellison repeatedly insisted that he had confidence in Washington County Attorney Pete Orput's handling of the prosecution of the ex-Brooklyn Center Police Officer Kim Potter in the April death of Daunte Wright.
+Ellison repeatedly insisted that he had confidence in Washington County Attorney Pete Orput's handling of the prosecution of ex-Brooklyn Center police officer Kim Potter in the April death of Daunte Wright.
 Yet Ellison was still asked to take over the case following weeks of intense pressure and protests urging the change — including from Wright family attorney Benjamin Crump.

 Accepting the Potter case last month, Ellison noted in a statement that "I did not seek this prosecution and do not accept it lightly."